dinvincible98/Autonomous_Jackal_Explorer/README.md

         2. roslaunch jackal_slam jackal_explore.launch
 ##### Demo

-#### Part3: People Tracking
+#### Part 3: People Tracking
 For people tracking feature, I used hdl_people tracking package which can detect walking pedestrains by extracting information from the pointcloud data.

-To run the people tracking, open a new terminal:
+To run the people tracking, open a new terminal on remote PC:

-On remote PC:

         1. source setup_laptop.bash
         2. roslaunch jackal_slam hdl_people_tracking.launch